DIMO-Network/dimo-dotnet-sdk/README.md

 Below are examples of how to use the DIMO Client for .NET.

-#### Authentication
+### Authentication

-In order to authenticate and access private API data, you will need to [authenticate with the DIMO Auth Server](https://docs.Dimo.zone/developer-platform/getting-started/authentication).
-The SDK provides you with all the steps needed in the [Wallet-based Authentication Flow](https://docs.Dimo.zone/developer-platform/getting-started/authentication/wallet-based-authentication-flow) in case you need it to build a wallet integration around it.
+In order to authenticate and access private API data, you will need to [authenticate with the DIMO Auth Server](https://docs.dimo.zone/developer-platform/getting-started/authentication).
+The SDK provides you with all the steps needed in the [Wallet-based Authentication Flow](https://docs.dimo.zone/developer-platform/getting-started/authentication/wallet-based-authentication-flow) in case you need it to build a wallet integration around it.
 We also offer expedited functions to streamline the multiple calls needed.

 #### Prerequisites for Authentication

-1. A valid Developer License.
+1. A valid Developer License
-2. Access to a signer wallet and its private keys.
-Best practice is to rotate this frequently for security purposes.
+2. A valid API key

-> At its core, a Web3 wallet is a software program that stores private keys, which are necessary for accessing blockchain networks and conducting transactions.
+> At its core, the API key is the private key to a Web3 wallet.
 Unlike traditional wallets, which store physical currency, Web3 wallets store digital assets such as Bitcoin, Ethereum, and NFTs.
+In DIMO's Developer Console, we provision a randomly-generated Web3 wallet for you as the enabled signer of your Developer License, decoupling the operations from wallets that may have assets in them for extra safety.
 ___
-**_NOTE:_** The signer wallet here is recommended to be different from the spender or holder wallet for your [DIMO Developer License](https://github.com/DIMO-Network/developer-license-donotus).
+**_NOTE:_** The wallet related to the API key is different from the spender or holder wallet for your [DIMO Developer License](https://github.com/DIMO-Network/developer-license-donotus).
+This gives users peace of mind that their assets are safely in their spender wallet, and the Developer License NFT is in their holder wallet.
 ___
 There three ways to authenticate with the DIMO Auth Server based on the steps listed in [Wallet-based Authentication Flow](https://docs.Dimo.zone/developer-platform/getting-started/authentication/wallet-based-authentication-flow):